-These forms impact how Angellist has to withhold on distributions and income allocations for your investments.
+These forms impact how Angellist is required to withhold on distributions and income allocations for your investments.

-Most forms W-8 have a life of 3 years from the end of the year the form is signed.
-For example, a form signed on November 2, 2018 will be valid through December 31, 2021 (barring a change in circumstances).
+Most W-8 forms have a life of 3 years from the end of the year the form is signed.
+For example, a form signed on November 2, 2018 will be valid through December 31, 2021.

 Distributions from investments on AngelList will not be processed until a valid Form W-8 is on file.